asetalias/amibot-tg/README.md

 - `/attendance`: Get your attendance information.
 - `/schedule`: Get your class schedule.
 - `/about`: Get details about our project.
+- `/feedback`: Fill all your faculty feedback in one go.

 ## Contributions